quantified-uncertainty/squiggle/packages/website/docs/Future-Features.md

 [Metalog Distribution](https://en.wikipedia.org/wiki/Metalog_distribution)
 Add the Metalog distribution, and some convenient methods for generating these distributions.
 This might be a bit tricky because we might need or build a library to fit data.
 There's no Metalog javascript library yet, this would be pretty useful.
 There's already a Metalog library in Python, so that one could be used for inspiration.

+``Distribution.smoothen(p)``
+Takes a distribution and smoothens it.
+For example, [Elicit Forecast](https://forecast.elicit.org/) does something like this, with uniform distributions.

 ## Major Future Additions

+**Probabilities**
+Right now Squiggle mostly works with probability distributions only, but it should also work smoothly with probabilities.

+**Scoring**
+Have functions to score probabilities, probability distributions, and functions that return probability distributions.

 **Full javascript library**
 A full Javascript library that accesses most of the probabilistic functionality of Squiggle, but can be used directly in javascript functions.